-One way to increase your assets is to invest your refund back into RRSPs is just smart financial planning.
+One way to increase your assets is to invest your refund back into RRSPs.
+This is simple and smart financial planning.
 It may not be as much fun as going out to buy that new toy, but investing money is a good habit and taking advantage of some of the tax benefits of RRSPs is a great strategy for most people.

 Pay off non-deductible debt

 Paying off debt might be one of the best investments you can make particularly if that debt is non-deductible.
-For example, say you have a loan you are paying 7.5% interest.
-While you might perceive that to be a reasonable interest rate, think again.
+For example, say you have a loan you are paying 5% interest.
 On an after-tax basis, that interest is really costing you 6% to 9% depending on what your marginal tax rate is.
-Unfortunately, when you earn a dollar, you must pay tax and therefore, you will only have 64 cents to go towards the interest.
+Unfortunately, when you earn a dollar, you must pay tax and therefore, you will only have 55 to 75 cents after tax to go towards the interest.

 Getting a refund may not the best thing

-In fact, getting a refund really means you have given the government an interest free loan for 15 months.
-You would have been better off investing that money or using it for wealth building instead of lending it to the government tax-free.
-For some, tax refunds are a means of forced savings but if you are disciplined at financial management, you may want to apply for a reduction of taxes at source.
-This will force your employer to withhold less taxes off your paycheck so that this money is in your hands instead of the CCRA’s hands.
+In fact, getting a refund really means you have given the government an interest-free loan for 12 to 15 months.
+You would have been better off investing that money or using it for your finances instead of lending it to the government tax-free.
+For some people, tax refunds are a means of forced savings but if you are disciplined at financial management, you may want to apply for a reduction of taxes at source.
+This will force your employer to withhold fewer taxes off your paycheck so that this money is in your hands instead of the hands of the government (CRA).

-To apply to reduce tax deductions at source, you can fill out a form called the T1213 which can be found on the CCRA website at .
+To apply to reduce tax deductions at source, you can fill out a form called the T1213 which can be found on the CRA website.